We need YOU to help keep literacy alive in SWFL.

 One donation at a time.

 We are facing a critical cut to our funding.
-With nearly a third of our annual operating budget reduced due to COVID-19, we need your help to keep our doors open.
+With nearly a third of our annual operating budget reduced due to COVID-19, we need your help to keep literacy alive.

 We have been serving SWFL for over thirty years.
 We have taught close to 40,000 students and have nearly 300 passionate tutors.
-Our value is imprinted in the hearts and minds of the men, women, and children who have become citizens, learned to communicate in English at work, pursued college degrees, and have come out of the isolation of not being able to speak fluently within their own communities.
+Our value is imprinted in the hearts and minds of the men, women, and children who have become citizens, learned to communicate in English at work, pursued college degrees, and have come out of the isolation of not speaking fluently within their own communities.

 Graciela's Story - From no language to GED and soon College!